-In addition, Austin Water is investing in leading-edge technology to shorten the time between sampling and test results to protect public health and safety.
-We plan to use digital imaging particle analysis to detect harmful algae, as well as same day testing instruments in our own lab.
-We are working to have these instruments in place by the end of the year.
+In addition, Austin Water has invested in leading-edge technology to shorten the time between sampling and test results to protect public health and safety.
+We are able to use digital imaging particle analysis to detect harmful algae, as well as same day testing instruments in our own lab.
 We also meet regularly with our counterparts at the City of Austin’s Watershed Protection Department and the Lower Colorado River Authority to review and report on our respective testing and mitigation approaches.

 Austin’s drinking water meets all state and federal standards.
 The Environmental Protection Agency has no set regulatory limits for cyanotoxins in drinking water.
 However, Austin Water is committed to monitoring for the lowest threshold levels set for two cyanotoxins in EPA Health Advisories.
 We are committed to providing safe and healthy drinking water to our community.
 If at any time there is an issue with your drinking water, Austin Water will notify you as soon as possible.

 The Frequently Asked Questions and responses below provides information about naturally occurring cyanobacterial algae blooms and how Austin Water is working to protect public health and safety by providing high-quality water services.

 FAQs About Harmful Cyanobacterial Algal Blooms & Drinking Water